-To create a therapeutic alliance with a client, the art therapist needs to he sensitive to the cultural differences which can bias the relationship.
+To create a therapeutic alliance with a client, the art therapist needs to be sensitive to the cultural differences which can bias the relationship.

-It is by exploring these issues that art therapists can possibly discover an individualized technique which will best benefit their clients who may have different cultural values, beliefs, and traditions.
+It is by exploring these issues that art therapists can possibly discover an individualized technique that will best benefit their clients who may have different cultural values, beliefs, and traditions.

 Culture is complex and affects many of the interactions that take place within the school

 the setting, and aspects of non-dominant culture have been found to coincide with an increased risk of mental health needs (Hays, 2016; Iacovino, Jackson, & Oltmanns, 2014; Brown et.al., 2013).

 These include more adverse effects of trauma, chemical dependency, and chronic physical and mental illness (Hays, 2016; Iacovino, Jackson, & Oltmanns, 2014; Brown et.al., 2013).

 Art therapists must investigate their personal identity, their own race, ethnicity, culture, nationality, age, acculturation, gender, gender identity/expression, religion, socioeconomic status, political views, sexual orientation, geographic region, physical capacity, physical, mental, or developmental disability, and historical experiences with the dominant culture and how it personally and professionally affects their definition and biases of normality/abnormality and the process of art therapy.

 Culturally competent art therapists possess knowledge about their social impact upon others.
 They are knowledgeable about differences in styles of communications with respect to self-disclosure, nonverbal behavior, directness, respect, and assertiveness.
 Art therapists recognize how their unexamined assumptions can negatively impact the therapeutic relationship and the art therapy process.

 Art therapists are increasingly offering their services in international contexts.